Insight

 By Chris Spedding

 It’s easy to see why.
 Retail banks need to deliver a high daily volume of interactions, serving huge customer groups, and using relatively standardised products and services.
-In contrast, corporate and commercial banks offer a greater range of services and more tailored interactions – making it far harder to scale client-facing technology.
+In contrast, corporate and commercial banks offer a greater range of services and more tailored interactions – making it far harder to scale through technology.

 Our Vision for Banking research shows that retail banking is likely to undergo radical changes over the coming years – and stresses how the evolution of technology will play a crucial role in every future scenario for the industry.
 Increasingly, many of the factors shaping the role of technology in retail banking are becoming equally relevant for CCBs, as they face similar challenges to remain relevant, embrace innovation, and defend market share from non-bank entrants.